-- 3.12 The land between Middle Street and Vicarage Drive is an important open feature within the Conservation Area.
+3.11 The land between Middle Street and Vicarage Drive is an important open feature within the Conservation Area.
 The development of a considerable part of this site would be damaging to the character of the village.
 However, when we consulted local residents, there was some support for limited development.
-86 residents supported a small amount of development while 55 were against.
-22 residents had no strong opinion. - 3.13 As a result we have allocated a part of the site for housing development.
-The larger, northern part shall be retained as open space (and in accordance with Policy F9 designated as a Local Green Space).
-The community has expressed an interest in the site being used as a community orchard; this would be a link to Foxton's past when local orchards were known to grow the local apple variety "Foxton Pride".
+86 residents supported a small amount of

+- development while 55 were against.
+22 residents had no strong opinion. - 3.12 As a result, we have allocated a small part of the site for housing development.
+The larger, remaining part of the area shall be planted and managed as a community orchard with a collection of fruit trees planted among grass full of wild flowers.
+The community orchard will be a link to Foxton's past when local orchards where known to grow the local apple variety "Foxton Pride".